commercetools/ui-kit/README.md

   the process of API specification (most are on GitHub)
 * Develop the component(s) and put them up for code review
 * Only later migrate the application to use the newly developed component

+### When/How to change an existing UIKit-Component

+* Changing an existing component should be done with a certain degree of care.
+  Assume that the current API has been wrestled over.
+* If you want to add some functionality, consider if it should really be a concern of the component you want to enhance.
+For this:
+  * The functionality should applicable for a wide range of current and future requested features.
+What is in UIKit should be basic building blocks that in theory can be used in a wide range of applications, even outside of Commercetools.
+  * When in doubt orient yourself more towards the functionalities of the original html-tags than towards anything more complex.
+* Always remove unneeded functionality as soon as you spot it
+* Avoid breaking changes to the API of the component, make sure you have checked all usages of the component you change for potential problems.
+Be aware that UIKit is an individually published package and might be used in a wide-range of applications
+* Before you implement your changes, create a Github issue stating your need for the required functionality, describe your proposed changes and also give an indication of the scope and implications of that change.
+* Make sure you also ping the design team about your changes to get their feedback
+* Implement your changes and put them up for code review
+* Update Storybook, all documentation and usage examples
+* Migrate all code that will immediately be affected by your changes
+* Make sure that your changes are released under proper semver-rules so others know when to update their code in accordance to your changes

 ## Structure